>fix diet and work my ass off for 3 months

 go down to 1800 or add in some light incline walking for 25m a day after workout.

-cope and seethe gay
+cope and seethe homosexual

 your metabolism never changed, do something to reset your metabolism and then restart current diet